-As noted in Table 4-6, the East Contra Costa regional traffic impact fee is levied by the County.
+As noted in Table 4-7, the East Contra Costa regional traffic impact fee is levied by the County.
 This means that it is out of the City's control and applies to neighboring jurisdictions as well.
-While the regional traffic impact fee is a government-imposed constraint, it only accounts for 13 percent of the total typical development fees for new single-family units and 3 percent of the fees for new multi-family units.
-Additionally, it is less of a constraint on multi-family affordable housing given that the fee is a lower dollar amount for multi-family units (\$3,505 compared to \$5,641 for single-family units).
+While the regional traffic impact fee is a government-imposed constraint, it is less of a constraint on multi-family affordable housing given that the fee is a lower dollar amount for multi-family units (\$17,407 compared to \$28,924 for single-family units).